+We will continue to have robust health and safety protocols in place this year at St. Timothy School.
 The Ministry of Education’s COVID-19 Health, Safety, and Operational Guidance plan provides the baseline for school boards and local public health officials to develop a specific plan for the school board.

 With this plan as a foundation, some of the protocols that are in place to begin the school year include: